China says will stick with U.S. trade deal, but respond to 'bullying' | International

 China said on Thursday it will stick to the Phase 1 trade deal it reached with the United States earlier this year but warned that it will respond to "bullying" tactics from Washington, as relations continue to deteriorate.

 Foreign ministry spokeswoman Hua Chunying also invited U.S. Secretary of State Mike Pompeo to come to China and visit the western Xinjiang region to see that there are no human rights violations, responding to Washington's sanctions and accusations of wrongdoing against the Uighur Muslim minorities who live there.
-Relations between Beijing and Washington are at the worst in decades as the two countries clash on multiple fronts including China's handling of the COVID-19 outbreak, the new national security law in Hong Kong, trade, and the accusations of human rights crimes in Xinjiang.
+Relations between Beijing and Washington are at the worst in decades as they clash on multiple fronts including China's handling of the coronavirus outbreak, the new national security law in Hong Kong, trade and the accusations of human rights crimes in Xinjiang.

 Hua told reporters during a daily briefing that such a ban, if true, would be "pathetic."
 Asked whether the recent sanctions imposed by Washington will impact the trade deal, Hua told reporters that China hopes the agreement can still be implemented.